wdvorkin/SyntheticData/README.md

-# Repository for Synthetic Dataset Generation for Power System Applications
+# Repository for Synthetic Dataset for Power System Applications